 The World Health Organisation (WHO) had declared the new coronavirus outbreak a ‘pandemic’ due to the severity of the disease.
-The global death rate due to coronavirus has crossed 42,340, with around 900,000 confirmed cases till date.
+The global death rate due to coronavirus has crossed 42,340, with around 900,000 confirmed cases to date.
 Here are 10 of the world’s worst pandemic in history that have killed millions worldwide.

-Compared to its other predecessors, Coronavirus or COVID-19 may not seem as deadly as the world saw in its history of pandemics; however, it could soon be classified as one of the worst pandemics in history.
+Compared to its other predecessors, Coronavirus or COVID-19 may not seem as deadly as the world saw in its history of pandemics; however, it could soon be classified as one of the worst pandemic in history.

 10. THIRD CHOLERA PANDEMIC

 Death toll: 1 million

 Cholera is a bacterial infection that is mainly contracted through food and water.
 The third major outbreak of Cholera in the 19th century lasted from 1852 to 1860, Considered the most deadly in all seven cholera pandemics.
 The Third Cholera Pandemic originated in India, spreading from the Ganges River Delta before tearing through Asia, Europe, North America, and Africa and killed over one million people’s lives.
 British physician John Snow had to get Success in tracking cases of Cholera and eventually succeeded in identifying polluted water as the means of transmission for the disease.
 This was the deadliest outbreak at that time.

 9. ASIAN FLU